kierwynd/MO_LWV/README.md

 # MO_LWV
-This repository has the code, data, and results for Missouri redistricting for the League of Women Voters.
+This repository has the code and data for Missouri redistricting for the League of Women Voters.

 ## Data
-The **InitialPlans** folder contains the initial district plan assignment files for the experiments.
-There are census tract approximations of the congressional and state senate plans, and a census block group approximation of the state house plan.
-There are also hybrid county-tract or hybrid block-block group approximations of these plans.

-The **MO_TractInput**, **MO_BlockGroupInput**, and **MO_BlockInput** folders contain input files for census unit adjacency, population, Democrat/Republican votes, and population broken down by race/ethnicity.
-The **MO_HybridCountyTractInput_Congress_6+30SplitCounties**, **MO_HybridCountyTractInput_Senate_7+1SplitCounties**, and **MO_HybridBlockGroupBlockInput_House_20SplitBlockGroups** folders contain the corresponding input files for hybrid combinations of counties and tracts, or block groups and blocks.
+The **MO_Input_Senate** folder contains the initial district plan assignment files and hybrid county-tract shapefiles (with unit population, Democrat/Republican votes, and population broken down by race/ethnicity) for the Missouri state senate.
+The **MO_Input_House** and **MO_Input_Congress** folders contain analogous input data for the Missouri state house and Missouri congressional plans.

 ## Code

-The **ReCom_LocalSearch_MO.ipynb/ReCom_LocalSearch_MO.py** code uses _Recombination (ReCom)_ iterations within local search to improve an objective for a given district plan and constraints.
-This code reads in parameters from **ReCom_PARAMETERS_MO.csv**.
-The user does not need to alter the code itself, they only need to change the parameters in this file.
+The **ReComLocalSearch_MO_2022.ipynb/ReComLocalSearch_MO_2022.py** code uses the open-source GerryChain package to implement _Recombination (ReCom)_ iterations within local search to improve an objective for a given district plan, subject to constraints.
+This code reads in parameters from **ReCom_PARAMETERS_MO_2022.csv.** There are also .yml environment files in the folder **Environment** that detail the versions of all packages that the code uses.

-The **MetricEvaluation.ipynb/MetricEvaluation.py** code evaluates a given district plan with respect to population balance, compactness, Efficiency Gap, Partisan Asymmetry, competitiveness, etc. This code creates images of the parties' vote-seat curves and district vote-shares and a .txt file with all metric values.
-The user needs to enter a folder path for the district plan(s) to evaluation (line 190), specific maps in that folder if applicable (line 196), and the folder path for the census unit data (line 200).
+The **MetricEvaluation_MO_2022.ipynb/MetricEvaluation_MO_2022.py** code evaluates a given district plan (or plans) with respect to population balance, compactness, Efficiency Gap, Partisan Asymmetry, competitiveness, whole counties, etc. This code creates images of the parties' district vote-shares and a .csv file with all metric values.

-## Results
+## Parameter File

-The **FinalPlans** folder contains the final assignment files for Missouri's congressional, state senate, and state house district plans.
-The plans are labeled with COMP, EG, PA, or CMPTTV, to indicate that they were optimized with respect to compactness, Efficiency Gap, Partisan Asymmetry, or competitiveness.
+The local search code reads in parameters from **ReCom_PARAMETERS_MO_2022.csv.** The user does not need to alter the code itself, they only need to change the parameters in this file.
+The file is currently set up to optimize Missouri's state senate plan for compactness (measured by total perimeter), subject to population balance and whole-districts-within-counties constraints.
+With the given parameters, running the code will produce the assignment file of one state senate district plan optimized for compactness (located in a folder named Test) and should take approximately 30 seconds on a consumer-grade desktop/laptop computer.